Last updated:

 Government response

-Moroccan Red Crescent teams are providing physical and mental health care support, including transportation to hospitals for people with injuries.
+Moroccan Red Crescent teams provided physical and mental health care support, including transportation to hospitals for people with injuries.
 UN OCHA said, “His Majesty King Mohammed VI has instructed his government to expeditiously continue field relief efforts and provide care to the victims of the earthquake.
 He has also mobilized Mohammed V Foundation for Solidarity to support citizens in affected areas.”

 On Sept.
 15, the Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator, Martin Griffiths, spoke to reporters in Geneva and said, “the country has a distinguished history of building up and investing in its own response capacities, as well as the incredible generosity of local organizations and volunteers from across the country.
 The Moroccan Government has mobilized tremendous resources to respond to the earthquake, pulling survivors from the rubble, providing medical care and distributing essential aid.
 Mr. Griffiths reiterated that the United Nations stands ready to support the immediate and longer-term national efforts, including on coordination.”

 In the mountain village of Douar Tnirt, people received supplies from a charity in Marrakesh on Sunday, three days after the earthquake, but still had not seen any government assistance.
-The lack of government support has motivated locals to engage in mutual aid and support, providing for each other’s needs without a coordinated plan from Moroccan officials.
+The lack of government support motivated locals to engage in mutual aid and support, providing for each other’s needs without a coordinated plan from Moroccan officials.
 There are also pre-existing international, national and local non-profits who have been responding since the earthquake hit.
 CDP maintains a list of these organizations and can help funders decide where to donate.

-All but seven of the people killed as of Sept.
-12, were found buried in rubble.
-The government has responded to criticism that they are not taking all the offered assistance by pointing out the logistical challenges in moving large numbers of people to remote and rural villages.
-They feel that they have enough people to clear roads to provide access for search teams.
+The first 72 hours after an earthquake are known as the “golden period” when rescuers are most likely to find survivors.
+It is important that a comprehensive search and rescue effort is carried out during this time.
+All but seven of the people whose bodies were found as of Sept.
+12 were buried in rubble.
+The government responded to criticism that they were not taking all the offered assistance by pointing out the logistical challenges in moving large numbers of people to remote and rural villages.
+They felt that they had enough people to clear roads to provide access for search teams.

 As the Associated Press reports, “Quickly getting them to Morocco’s disaster zone in the Atlas Mountains could have been tough.
 Roads and dirt tracks that can be hard to navigate at the best of times were destroyed and blocked by fallen rocks.
 Morocco also has bad memories of chaotic international aid that followed another deadly quake in 2004.
 After the latest temblor, the Interior Ministry cautioned that poorly coordinated aid ‘would be counterproductive.’”